-These are valuable resources to websites that will give you more information regarding end-of-life issues, grief and bereavement.
+These are excellent resources that will give you more information regarding end-of-life issues, grief, and bereavement.

 The NACG is a nationwide network comprised of professionals, institutions, and volunteers who promote best practices, educational programming, and critical resources to facilitate the mental, emotional, and physical health of grieving children and their families.